kobotoolbox/docs/_sources/enketo.md.txt

 * have beautiful themes and widgets
 * are printer-friendly
 * can use very powerful skip and validation logic
-* run on any device, mobile or desktop, as long as it has a fairly modern browser
+* run on any device, mobile or desktop, as long as it has a fairly [modern browser](https://enke.to/modern-browsers)

 ### How can I access Enketo when on KoBoToolbox?

 Whenever you open a form on the webform version within KoBoToolbox, you are actually using Enketo.
+For details, please visit our support article [Collecting Data through Web Forms](data_through_webforms.md).

 ### How do I troubleshoot Enketo?
 Enketo web forms work on all devices since they open in regular web browsers and allow data collection online or offline.
-Generally we strongly recommend the latest version of all modern browsers; [see here for more details on browsers working with Enketo](https://github.com/kobotoolbox/enketo-express#browser-support).
+Generally we strongly recommend the latest version of all modern browsers; [see here for more details on browsers working with Enketo](https://enketo.org/faq/#browsers).

 **Known issues with offline forms on iOS**